 About 1 in 4 people with moderate-to-severe kidney disease also has gout.
 When you have chronic kidney disease, your kidneys don’t work as well as they should to remove uric acid from the body.
 Too much uric acid in your blood can cause gout.

 Oral gout medications may be enough to control gout.
-But, if gout is out of control, the medicine may not lower your uric acid level enough to stop gout symptoms.
+But, if gout is uncontrolled, the medicine may not lower your uric acid level enough to stop gout symptoms.
 Over the years, uric acid builds up in your blood and can form crystals.
 This can cause complications in the joints and organs like your kidneys.*

 *KRYSTEXXA has not been studied to remove urate deposition from any of the body's organs.